jeremyjosol/ghibli-API/README.md

     ```
      git clone https://github.com/jeremyjosol/sep62023_ghibliapi
     ```
-  2. After successfully cloning down the repository, navigate to the **'projectname_project'** directory, if the file is located in your desktop, enter the following command:
+  2. After successfully cloning down the repository, navigate to the **'sep62023_ghibliapi'** directory, if the file is located in your desktop, enter the following command:
       ```
        cd sep62023_ghibliapi
 3. Before you can use or deploy the project, make sure to install its dependencies.
 Run the following command in your terminal: